MCFpy/mcf/docs/core_6.md

 * <a id="random_thresholds">**random_thresholds**</a> - **0** or **integer** larger **0**
 	* Regulates the number of random thresholds; if set to 0, there are no thresholds.
 If set to an integer larger 0, this specifies the number of thresholds used.
 By default, the number of thresholds equals $4 + n_{\text{training}}^{0.2}$, where $n_{\text{training}}$ equals the number of observations in the training data.
 * <a id="reduce_split_sample">**reduce_split_sample**</a> - **Boolean**
-	* If True, the sample is randomly split in parts used fro estimation the effects and prediction of the effects for given x.
+	* If True, the sample is randomly split in parts used for estimation and prediction of the effects for given x.
 If False, the sample is not split; the default is False.
 * <a id="reduce_split_sample_pred_share">**reduce_split_sample_pred_share**</a> - **float** between **0** and **1**
 	* Regulates the share used for prediction; the default is 0.5.
 * <a id="reduce_training">**reduce_training**</a>  - **Boolean**